-Figure 17.
-Percent distribution of core revenues, by source: Fiscal vear 2016
+Figure 19.
+Percent distribution of core revenues, by source: Fiscal year 2017

-Core expenses per FTE enrollment, by function: Fiscal year 2016
+Figure 20.
+Core expenses per FTE enrollment, by function: Fiscal year 2017

 NOTE: The comparison group median is based on those members of the comparison group that report finance data using the same accounting standards as the comparison institution.
 For more information, see the Methodological Notes.
 N is the number of institutions in the comparison group.